agaktr/coronavirus-meter/README.md

 - Bug Fixes

 # CHANGELOG
+v1.1.2
+- Made fallback liveUpdates functions if the first is slow
+- Changed frequency of updates from 6 seconds to 15 seconds

 v1.1.1
 - Countries Stats Autoscrolling
 - Color is based on active cases instead of total cases